Kenneth McClintock: 1980s

 In 1984, the Jaycees honored him with the Outstanding Young Man of the Year in Journalism Award for his weekly columns in the now-defunct El Mundo daily newspaper.

-He was the executive director of the U.S. Democratic Party, chapter of Puerto Rico, from 1984 to 1988 and has attended all ten Democratic Party conventions since 1976 as a delegate, a superdelegate or as a staffer.
+He was the executive director of the U.S. Democratic Party, chapter of Puerto Rico, from 1984 to 1988 and attended all eleven Democratic Party conventions from 1976 to 2016 as a delegate, a superdelegate or as a staffer.
 A Democratic National Committeeman since 2000, he was reelected in 2016 to his fourth term, resigning the post in 2017 after 17 years of service.

 In 1988 he ran unsuccessfully as the New Progressive Party (NPP) candidate in House District 5.